ireaneus/CDI/docs/OTSurvey/OTSurveyS3AssignmentPt4.md

 > For we who have believed do enter that rest, as He has said: *"So I swore in My wrath, 'They shall not enter My rest'", although the works were finished from the foundation of the world.
 For He has spoken in a certain place of the seventh day in this way: "And God rested on the seventh day from all His works..."

+**Martin Luther once said:**

+> *"I have often said that whoever would study Holy Scripture should be sure to see to it that he stays with the simple words as long as he can and by no means departs from them unless an article of faith compels him to understand them differently.
+For of this we must be certain: no clearer speech has been heard on Earth than what God has spoken."*

 *"If the present sense makes common sense, seek no other sense."*

+Because God is infinite in power and wisdom, there’s no doubt He could have created the universe and its contents in no time at all, or six seconds, or six minutes, or six hours—after all, with God nothing shall be impossible **(Luke 1:37).**

 ## Luther and Calvin 6 ordinary days